NebulousLabs/Sia/API.md

 the API responses are defined as go structs.
 The go structs will get encoded to JSON before being sent.
 Go structs are used here to provide type information.

+At version 0.4, the API will be locked into forwards compatibility.
+This means that we will not remove elements from the responses (but we may add additional elements), and we will not add any required parameters (though we may add optional parameters, and we may disable parameters).

 Daemon
 ------